brainstem-org/brainstem_support/docs/restapi.md

 ---
 # REST API
 {: .no_toc}
-BrainSTEM uses the [Django REST Framework](https://www.django-rest-framework.org/).
-The REST API allows for programmable access.
+The REST API allows for programmable access to the full data model.
 [API tools](https://brainstem-org.github.io/brainstem_support/api-tools/) have been built for Matlab and Python and a Web API tool allows for browsing the API endpoints in a browser.

 ## The API endpoints
 The API endpoints' URLs are defined by the portal, the app and the model: